pagrimm/my-first-webpage/README.md

 ## Description

-_An HTML exercising to learn about indentation, spacing, HTML syntax, imbedding images and other links, and inline and block elements._
+_An HTML exercise to learn about indentation, spacing, HTML syntax, imbedding images and other links, and inline and block elements._

 ## Setup/Installation Requirements